 Risk Management

-Our Group recognizes a variety of risks and uncertainties, both internal and external, that have the potential to affect its operating results and/or financial position.
+Based on the identification and assessment of risks by the supervising department and the Risk Management Committee, our Group recognizes a variety of risks and uncertainties, both internal and external, that have the potential to affect its operating results and/or financial position.
 The main risks and the actions our Group has taken to address them are provided here.
 The main future risks and responses to them mentioned in this document are those recognized by our Group as of the end of the current fiscal year.
 Not all risks are covered here.
 There may be some risks that are unforeseeable at this time.

 External environment